hmcts/labs-jackmaloney2/docs/techdocs/index.md

 ## Description

-Example of a Tech Doc in Backstage
+Tech Doc in Backstage as an example